Fancy getting a head start on your New Year decluttering resolution? Us too.

 GET DANCING: Spotify reveals the best songs to clean to

-These areas can quickly become clutter zones such as the kitchen worktop or dining table.
+Areas such as the kitchen worktop or dining table can become mess magnets.
 A quick and easy solution is to clear the space and dress the area!
 For example, put a flower arrangement in the middle and lay the table with your place settings.
 This usually prevents anyone from leaving their stuff there again.

 If you want to make a difference to the inside of your wardrobe, I suggest you switch to one type of hanger.
 If you have a variety of types, this makes it difficult to see what you have with clothes falling to the floor or getting caught on each other.
 I love the thin velvet hangers because they are super slim, your clothes won’t fall off them and you can fit more into your wardrobe.